• Skip to main content

 Trust us, we’ve seen too many businesses where years went by with no maintenance.
 A poorly maintained LLC is no different than a parachute that doesn’t get inspected.
 When it’s time to pull the cord, nothing happens.
 Be sure to schedule routine audits of your LLC to keep it ready and active.

 Use liability insurance coverage for your LLC in case a situation arises so that the airplane can hopefully make an emergency landing without using the parachute.
-When things go off track (and things will happen), liability insurance for
+When things go off track (and things will happen), liability insurance for your LLC is the first defense.
+If insurance doesn’t work and there’s going to be a crash, use the LLC to save your family assets.

 No one wants to jump out of an airplane that’s about to go down, but it’s better to exit with a working parachute that was suited for the task than none at all!